-In general, spider season is actually fairly short.
+In general, spider season is actually fairly short and takes place in the autumn months.
 This is the time of year when most species are mating.
 And while you might not be able to tell by looking at one crawling across the ceiling, nearly 80% of the ones you see are male.
-This is because male spiders are actively seeking mates while female spiders tend to stay where they are, typically for their entire lives, and usually in the safe dark spaces inside your home.
+This is because male spiders are actively seeking mates while females tend to stay where they are, typically for their entire lives, and usually in the safe dark spaces inside your home.

-The season isn’t entirely over yet though.
-After they mate, the baby spiders will begin to come out of their egg sacs.
-This will take a few months after mating season so you can expect to see babies as the weather gets warmer near the beginning of spring.
+After they mate, the baby spiders will begin to come out of their egg sacs towards the beginning of spring.
 Luckily, when they hatch, they wander away and usually leave your home.
 But a few stragglers might stick around, so keep an eye out!

 The best thing you can do during this season is to be more vigilant about keeping your house clean and vacuuming often.
 Clean in the corners, crevices, the basement, the garage, in your windows, behind cardboard boxes, junk rooms, and anywhere else they might think they’re safe.

 Cleaning the outside of your home is just as important.
-These pests around the perimeter of your home are likely to make their way inside eventually.
-If not them, their mates!
 Clean and check places outside such as outdoor lights, windowsills, woodpiles, and all entry points.

-There are other methods often used for spider removal, however, we do not recommend them.
+There are two other methods often used for spider removal, however, we do not recommend them.

 Spider traps are only effective if you place them in areas where they are traveling.
 Only the unlucky one that walks across a glue trap will be caught and the others that avoid it will remain.
 Traps are not usually the most effective method of pest control.